Nationals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Andrew McCutchen and the Pittsburgh Pirates will take on the Washington Nationals and Jeimer Candelario at Nationals Park on Friday at 7:05 PM ET.
+The Pittsburgh Pirates and Andrew McCutchen will square off against the Washington Nationals and Jeimer Candelario at Nationals Park on Saturday, with the first pitch at 1:05 PM ET.

-The Pirates are the favorite in this one, at -130, while the underdog Nationals have +105 odds to upset.
-The matchup's total is set at 9 runs.
+Bookmakers list the Pirates as -135 moneyline favorites, while giving the underdog Nationals +110 moneyline odds to win.
+The total is 9 runs for the matchup.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.